Open-CSP/open-csp/.github/README.md

 # The Open CSP framework

-The perfect Mediawiki framework for corporate use.
+The perfect open source Mediawiki framework for corporate use.

 ## Table of Contents